jgabaut/amboso/README.md

 ## Prerequisites <a name = "prerequisites"></a>

 * At the moment the only supported build step command is `make`.
 This means you use make without providing a task name.

+* You should test you have `bc` installed, since it's used to calc runtimes.

+* You definitely need `bash`, I'm using version `5.1.x` but for now I don't know about incompatible features used here.

 * If you want to try how it works by using this repo's `./bin` dir as an example (or this repo in general) you will need:
-  * gcc, for building `helloworld`
+  * `gcc`, for building `helloworld`

 ## See how it behaves <a name = "tryanvil"></a>